Amazing Ganges River Facts Every Indian Should Know

 List of Amazing Ganges River Facts

-- Most of the people say Ganges River originate from Gangotri Glacier but its not true.
+- Most of the people say Ganges River originates from Gangotri Glacier but it’s not true.
 Bhagirathi River originates from Gangotri Glacier and not the River Ganges.
 The actual Ganges River begins from Devprayag after the confluence of River Alaknanda and River Bhagirathi.

 - Ganges River is the third largest river in the world by the amount of water discharged into the sea.
 At Bay of Bengal the River Ganges discharge water at a rate of 38,129 m3/sec.

 - River Ganges has a large number of tributaries and all these tributaries contribute significantly to the river flow.
-The tributaries which join River Ganges on left bank are Ramganga, Gomti, Ghaghara, Gandaki, Bagmati, Koshi and Mahananda.
-The tributaries which join River Ganges on right bank are Yamuna, Tamsa, Son and Punpun.
+The tributaries which join River Ganges on the left bank are Ramganga, Gomti, Ghaghara, Gandaki, Bagmati, Koshi and Mahananda.
+The tributaries which join River Ganges on the right bank are Yamuna, Tamsa, Son, and Punpun.

 - After entering in Bangladesh the Ganges River is known by the name Padma not Ganges.

-- Ghaghara River (Karnali River) is the largest tributary of Ganges in terms of volume of water contributed into Ganges flow.
-The Yamuna River is longest tributary of Ganges River in terms of lenght.
+- Ghaghara River (Karnali River) is the largest tributary of Ganges in terms of volume of water contributed to Ganges flow.
+The Yamuna River is the longest tributary of Ganges River in terms of length.

-- Ganga Sagar Island at the mouth of Ganges River is one of the important Hindu pilgrimage site.
-On the auspicious day of Makar Sankranti thousands of pilgrims bathe in the holy water of Ganges to wash away their sins.
+- Ganga Sagar Island at the mouth of Ganges River is one of the important Hindu pilgrimage sites.
+On the auspicious day of Makar Sankranti, thousands of pilgrims bathe in the holy water of Ganges to wash away their sins.

 - At Triveni Sangam (Allahabad) the flow of River Yamuna is larger than River Ganges.
 The water of Yamuna contributes 58% of the total water flow.

-- The Gangetic Plain is one of the most fertile land in the world and almost 10% of world population lives there.
+- The Gangetic Plain is one of the most fertile lands in the world and almost 10% of world population lives there.

-- Researches have proved that the Ganges water contains unusual and high amount of oxygen dissolved in it.
+- Researchers have proved that the Ganges water contains an unusual and high amount of oxygen dissolved in it.
 This unique property of Ganges water allows different plant and animal species to thrive in it.

 - The Ganges River purifies its water 25% faster than any other river in the world.
 The Ganges water contains Bacteriophages which allows the river to purify itself faster than any other river in the world.

 - The British East India Company used water only from Ganges River for drinking purpose on their 3-month long voyage back to England.
-According to British, they preferred the water of River Ganges because it stayed “Sweet and Fresh” in entire journey.
+According to British, they preferred the water of River Ganges because it stayed “Sweet and Fresh” on the entire journey.

 - Another amazing Ganges River fact is its water did not host mosquito breeding and its water also prevents mosquito breeding in any water it is added to.

 - The most astonishing Ganges River Fact is that its water has anti-bacterial characteristics.
-Water of River Ganges contain Bacteriophages (viruses that kill bacteria).
+The water of River Ganges contain Bacteriophages (viruses that kill bacteria).

 - Ganga Talao is a lake situated in Mauritius.
 Ganga Talao is considered as the most sacred Hindu pilgrimage site in Mauritius which is named after Ganges River.